MSylvia/xorlib/README.md

 Then you need to add additional options for xc32-gcc (in Project Properties):
 - option -DPIC32NTSCQ (if you have external crystal 14.31818 MHz)
-- option -DPIC32NTSC (if you don't have external crystal 14.31818 MHz and internal 8 MHz oscillator will be used instead, but color modes will work).
+- option -DPIC32NTSC (if you don't have external crystal 14.31818 MHz and internal 8 MHz oscillator will be used instead, but color modes will not be available with this option).

 Also it is a good idea to power your device through the same PICkit3 that you will use for programming (option "Power" for PICkit3 configuration of